kashifjanwali/Function-in-JavaScript/README.md

-# Function-in-JavaScript
+# JavaScript Projects
-This repository is about js functions
+This repository contains all my javascript related codes